-Elevated two-way monorail tracks would have substantial and expensive structures, but with narrower track than trains, suitable only for a network of principal routes, 1,300km in length, similar to the Metropolitan route numbering system, on a 1.5km grid, with grade separation of cross routes, 4,000 elevated stops with lifts, and the “last mile” serviced by 700km of feeder modes such as local buses.
+Elevated two-way monorail tracks would have substantial and expensive structures, but with narrower track than trains, suitable only for a network of principal routes, 800km in length, similar to the Metropolitan rail system, at a 2km proximity, with grade separation of cross routes, 1,000 elevated stops with lifts, and the “last mile” serviced by 1,300km of feeder modes such as bikes.
 Flat vertical alignment dictates elevated stops.
 Vehicles will have high capacity, precluding personal routes, and requiring change of vehicle, in addition to changes for feeder modes.
 They will have serial and frequent stops, limiting capacity and trip speed.
 The structures will reduce the capacity of arterial roads.
 Monorail will not be able to attract many people away from cars because of cost, reliability, including of route interchange connections, and trip time.
 It is similar to elevated light rail.

 As a result, Monorail will:

 * have many more crashes, and minimal diverted trips;

 * have no monitoring, increased exposure during travel, at vehicle change, and when waiting, so will greatly increase assaults;

 * not improve amenity by reducing car traffic, but will destroy any remaining amenity by increasing visual blight with oppressive structures, and retaining pollution;

 * not remove congestion, but make it much worse by reducing capacity;

 * not make trip times faster, but make congested car trips much slower and stopping all stations is 3 times slower;

 * not generate extra revenue, but will create a continual drain on the public purse;